 According to a study done in the Philippines, each scuba diver has on average 10 interactions with the coral during a single dive.
 If you think about each day that thousands of divers worldwide explore thousands of dive sites, that is a lot of tampering with delicate and finite coral reefs.
 Reef systems around the world are in serious peril, and by that, I mean their complete annihilation within the lifetime of those born in the early 2000s.
 With 90% of the planet’s coral reefs expected to die by 2050 (see reference), it is up to scuba divers to be ambassadors for the underwater world.
 Each scuba dive is an opportunity to be a great example of buoyancy control.
 Let other divers see the right way to dive.

 If you see your dive leader being careless with the reef or the sea life, don’t be afraid to speak up about it.
 If you see fellow divers exercising little awareness above and/or below the water feel free to give them a few hints.
 The more we speak up and call out unacceptable behavior, the more we can contribute to preserving these awe-inspiring eco-systems.

 Perfect Your Buoyancy with Banyan Tree Divers!

-If you are interested in perfecting your neural buoyancy control then we invite you to join us for our Peak Performance Buoyancy Specialty work shop.
+If you are interested in perfecting your neural buoyancy control then we invite you to join us for our Peak Performance Buoyancy Specialty workshop.
 We will work with you to achieve complete weightlessness like a pro.
-This Specialty is conducted over the course of two dives, and counts toward the completion of your recreational PADI Master Diver certification.
+This Specialty is conducted over two dives and counts toward the completion of your recreational PADI Master Diver certification.
 Contact BTD for more information!